AT&T discussed takeover in meetings with Time Warner: Bloomberg

 Time Warner has a market value of about $65 billion.
 AT&T has a market value of about $238 billion.

-(Reporting by Subrat Patnaik in Bengaluru and Jessica Toonkel in New York; Editing by Bill Rigby)
+(Reporting by Subrat Patnaik in Bengaluru and Jessica Toonkel and Malathi Nayak in New York; Editing by Bill Rigby)